Canon 6D vs Leica S Typ 007

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The 6D was replaced by the Canon 6D Mark II, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 6D better than the Leica S Typ 007 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.